wdk-docs/vscode-docs/docs/getstarted/locales.md

 ---
 Order: 8
 Area: getstarted
-TOCTitle: Display Language
+title: Display Language
 PageTitle: Visual Studio Code Display Language (Locale)
-ContentId: 413A7FA3-94F8-4FCB-A4A3-F4C1E77EF716
+id: 413A7FA3-94F8-4FCB-A4A3-F4C1E77EF716
 DateApproved: 7/6/2023
-MetaDescription: How to change the display language (locale) of Visual Studio Code.
+description: How to change the display language (locale) of Visual Studio Code.
 ---

 # Display Language

 Visual Studio Code ships by default with English as the display language and other [languages](#available-locales) rely on Language Pack [extensions](/docs/editor/extension-marketplace.md) available from the [Marketplace](https://marketplace.visualstudio.com/search?target=VSCode&category=Language%20Packs&sortBy=Installs).

 VS Code detects the operating system's UI language and will prompt you to install the appropriate Language Pack, if available on the Marketplace.
 Below is an example recommending a Simplified Chinese Language Pack:

 ![Language Pack recommendation](images/locales/lang-pack-recommendation.png)

 After installing the Language Pack extension and following the prompt to restart, VS Code will use the Language Pack matching your operating system's UI language.

->**Note**: This topic explains how to change the display language in the VS Code UI via Language Packs such as French or Chinese.
+> **Note**: This topic explains how to change the display language in the VS Code UI via Language Packs such as French or Chinese.
 If you want to add programming language support, for example for C++ or Java, refer to the [Programming Languages](/docs/languages/overview.md) section of the documentation.

 ## Changing the Display Language